National Cancer Institute

 - Pay scrupulous attention to symptom management.

-- Limit access as appropriate to quantities of medications that are lethal in overdose.
+- Limit access as appropriate to quantities of medications that are lethal in overdose and ensure that the family has a home-use naloxone kit in states/locations where available.

 - Maintain frequent contact with and closely observe the patient.